MariyamAlim/Snake-Game-Project/README.md

 The next screen will give you the option to select easy or hard. <br>

-To select easy mode press the e key, to select
+To select easy mode press the e key, to select hard mode press the h key
-  - The snake in brown will start going towards the left
+  - The snake in brown will start going towards the left automatically
   - Use the WASD keys to change directions for the snake
     - W - moves the snake up
     - A - moves the snake left
     - S - moves the snake down
     - D - moves the snake right